-- 1. The last Friday before the Court rises in March - 2.
-The first Friday in June - 3.
-The last Friday before the Court rises in July - 4.
-The first Friday in November - 5.
+- 1. The last Friday of the Court's Spring Term - 2.
+The last Friday in June - 3.
+The first Friday in November - 4.
 The last Friday before the Court rises in December

 APPENDIX D

 Certificate referred to in Regulation 2(1)(a) re Criminal Convictions and Proceedings, etc.